Solomon Islands at the 2016 Summer Olympics: Weightlifting

 Jenly Tegu Wini participated on the Solomon Islands' behalf in the women's lightweight (58 kilogram) weightlifting competition.
 Wini qualified through an unused quota place from the IWF to send a female weightlifter to the Olympics.
 Wini had participated in the previous 2012 Summer Olympics in the same category, finishing 17th.
-She had previously won three silver medals in the women 69kg weightlifting event of the 2009 Pacific Mini Games in Rarotonga, albeit the bronze medal was not awarded due to insufficient competitors.
+She had previously won three silver medals in the women 69 kg weightlifting event of the 2009 Pacific Mini Games in Rarotonga, albeit the bronze medal was not awarded due to insufficient competitors.
 Her event took place on 9 March, and included 15 other athletes.
 During the snatch phase of the event, Wini succeeded in her first two attempts of lifting 80 kg and 84 kg, but failed her third attempt of 87 kg, ranking fourteenth.
 In the event's clean and jerk phase, Wini repeated the pattern of the snatch stage, successfully lifting her first two attempts of 100 kg and 104 kg but failing to lift 109 kg.
 She finished fifteenth with a total of 188 kg, 52 points under gold medalist Sukanya Srisurat and 26 points ahead of Ayesha Albalooshi.